03 May 2018

 Now a stunning public art project which features at the heart of Cambridge Assessment’s new international headquarters has been unveiled.

-In Other Words by artists Vong Phaophanit and Claire Oboussier involves a 39-metre-high tower and a 33-metre-long stretch of glass at the entrance to Cambridge Assessment’s new head office in Cambridge, designed by award-winning architects Eric Parry Associates and built by Bouygues UK.
+In Other Words by artists Vong Phaophanit and Claire Oboussier involves a 39-metre-high tower and a 33-metre-long stretch of glass at the entrance to Cambridge Assessment’s new head office in Cambridge, designed by award-winning Eric Parry Architects and built by Bouygues UK.
 Both are printed with more than 300 ‘answers’ in 34 languages to the question 'What is Knowledge?'
 The tower itself is softly illuminated like a lantern during the hours of darkness, its pale cream light a parchment colour – designed to show a link with academic practice.

 Speaking at the launch, Saul Nassé, Group Chief Executive of Cambridge Assessment, said: